CurtisJohansen/clustering-project/README.md

 ## Executive Summary - Conclusions & Next Steps

-- We reject the null hypothesis on all four hypothesis test.

-- There is a relationship between Square Feet, Bedrooms, Property Age, Longitude and the log error

-- Found clusters between:
+- Drivers for errors in the Zillow Zestimatet

-    - age of property and number of bedrooms
+    - number of bedrooms
-    - age of property and total square feet of the property
+    - age of property
-    - longitude and total square feet of the property
+    - total square feet

+- Modeling  Predictions

     - 2nd degree Polynomial regression model performed best - Model Performs 1.4% better than the baseline

+- The real estate market and other unknown factors can cause the zestimate to be off and increasing the logerror. eg. home sellers personal situation or price negotiations between buyer and seller

 - I would like to find if there are better predictors of log error by creating more clusters